 Some great examples of brands who have embraced seasonality are Snowe, AYR, and Margaux.
 These brands have opened stores for the high season (whenever that may be) in places like Aspen, the Hamptons, Palm Beach and Nantucket in order to ensure that they are capitalizing on where their consumer spends their time, without having to worry about a dramatic drop in traffic during off-peak months.

-Showrooms actually refer to the operations of a store rather than how long it will be around.
-Popularized largely by Bonobos, "showrooming" refers to having customers place their orders at your store and then having those orders ship from an external source (like a warehouse) instead of housing those items on-site.
+Showrooms actually refer to the operations of your store rather than how long it will be around.
+Popularized largely by Bonobos, "showrooming" refers to having customers checkout at your store and having their orders ship from an external source (like a warehouse) instead of housing those items on-site.

 While showrooms optimize space and limit inventory and fulfillment costs, it's important to have a way to track how showroom visits impact online sales so that you can monitor performance since all your "store sales" will be bucketed in with your online sales.
 While some customers also like being able to leave the location without extra baggage, showrooms also eliminate the opportunity for immediate wear.